python/devguide/triaging.rst

 ''''''''
 How important is this issue?

-* Low
+* low
-    Can be fixed at any time.
+    This is for low-impact bugs, or feature requests of little utility.
 * normal
-    Should be fixed before the final release if possible.
+    The default value for most issues, which deserve fixing but without any urgency to do so.
 * high
     Make some effort to fix the issue before the next final release.
 * critical
     This issue should definitely be fixed before the next final release.
 * deferred blocker
-    The issue will not hold up the next release, but will be promoted to a release blocker for the next release, e.g., won't block the next release of a1 but will block a2.
+    The issue will not hold up the next release, but will be promoted to a release blocker for the following release, e.g., won't block the next release of a1 but will block a2.
 * release blocker
     The issue must be fixed before *any* release is made, e.g., will block the next release even if it is an alpha release.

+As a guideline, *critical* and above are usually reserved for crashes, serious regressions or breakage of very important APIs.
+Whether a bug is a *release blocker* is a decision better left to the release manager so, in any doubt, add him or her to the *nosy list*.

 Keywords
 ''''''''